Scalingo/promscale-buildpack/README.md

 ### PostgreSQL Extensions

 Promscale requires the TimescaleDB extension to work.
 It is also possible to install a [Promscale extension](https://github.com/timescale/promscale_extension) to improve the performance.
 Those can't be enabled by the default PostgreSQL user.
-Hence, disable them on Promscale by setting these environment variables: `PROMSCALE_INSTALL_EXTENSIONS=false` and `PROMSCALE_UPGRADE_EXTENSIONS=false`.
+Hence, disable them on Promscale by setting these environment variables: `PROMSCALE_STARTUP_INSTALL_EXTENSIONS=false` and `PROMSCALE_STARTUP_UPGRADE_EXTENSIONS=false`.

 ## Defining the Version